-Trust me—from the men I've talked to, that will be the equivalent of his coming home to you with a dozen roses and a surprise date night without the kids.
+Trust me—from the men I’ve talked to, that will be the equivalent of his coming home to you with a dozen roses and a surprised date night without the kids.
 He will feel adored.

 Unfortunately, in one area men have every right to read something into what we say—and that is when we have jumped to negative conclusions about them.
 When we really examine our communication, we’ll be astounded at how often is assumes something bad about the man we love.
 See if any of these assumptions ring a bell.

 We assume, “He needs to be reminded”

 To us, repeatedly asking “Have you done it yet?” is probably not a big deal.
 But inherent in the question is our assumption that the guy needs the reminder—that he is either incapeable of remembering on his own or that he remembers just fine but needs our prodding to do the job.
 What they are accurately hearing is “I don’t trust you.”

 Just realize that his reason for not doing it may be different from yours.
 Remember, half the men on the survey indicated that sometimes they just have different priorities.
 OR they could just be unable to handle one more thing.
 One man with a stressful job noted that he sometimes feels like a computer that will crash if he tries to load one more thing onto it.
 For him, procrastinating on something his wife wants him to do at home is his warning sign that he will emotionally crash is he tries it.

 One experienced female marriage counselor gave me this example: “If my husband doesn’t help with the kids or the cleaning, I shouldn’t assume that he sees it and is choosing not to help.
 I should start with the assumption that he doesn’t see it.”